deep1401/fedmoji/README.md

 # fedmoji
-Repository for the paper "A Federated Approach to Predicting Emojis in Hindi Tweets" by Gandhi and Mehta et al. (2022)
+Repository for the EMNLP 2022 paper "A Federated Approach to Predicting Emojis in Hindi Tweets" by Gandhi and Mehta et al. (2022)

 ## Dataset
 The dataset of the code is available on Zenodo at [this link](https://zenodo.org/record/5559434)